Hazhaz1412/vloj/README.md

   </a>
 </p>

-A modern open-source online judge and contest platform system.
-It has been used to host thousands of competitions, including several national olympiads.
+As a fork of DMOJ, VLOJ is a modern open-source online judge and contest platform system.

 See it live at [vloj.vlu.edu.vn](https://vloj.vlu.edu.vn/)!